Worldwide Guide to Women in Leadership

 Social Democrat.
 Lived (1866-1928)

-1947-50 Minister without Portfolio with special responsibility for the Interests of the Homes, Housekeeping and Children within the Areas of Social Affairs and Supply and the Interests of Working Women (Women’s Affairs) Fanny Jensen
+1947-50 Minister without Portfolio with special responsibility for the Interests of the Homes, Housekeeping and Children within the Areas of Social Affairs and Supply and the Interests of Working Women in the Ministry of Social Affairs Fanny Jensen

 Social Democrat.
 Lived (1890-1969)